Tom Jenkins (teacher): Teaching profession

 At the age of 20, Jenkins became the schoolmaster at Teviothead; the appointment not approved by the Presbytery.
 In response, a blacksmith's building was converted into an independent school by the Duke of Buccleuch and others from 1815 to December 1818.
 Continuing his education including studying Greek and Latin languages, Jenkins was later tutored by Christopher Armstrong (d.
-1820), school master of the Hawick Parish Church, to help prepare for entry to Edinburgh University.
+1820), school master of the Hawick Parish Church, to help prepare for entry to the University.
 Although he was only there for a month or two, he resumed teaching at Teviothead before being approached by the Christian Knowledge Society to become a missionary.

 As an adult, he travelled to Borough Road, London in 1818 where he trained and worked as a teacher at the British and Foreign School Society.
 Jenkins' time included teaching in schools at Pimlico and Fitzrovia.

 He graduated in January 1821 and travelled to Mauritius as a teacher.
 By 1823, he was chosen to lead the newly established free Government "Model School" in Port Louis.
 For the next 37 years he introduced some new teaching methods including singing lessons, and speaking of the creole language.